Career advice is easy to come by—just do a quick Google search or ask your elders for tips. But good career advice? That’s a little harder to find.

-Has anyone ever told you that it’s better to solve work problems on your own than ask questions?
+Has anyone ever told you that it’s better to solve work problems on your own than to ask questions?
 If so, they’re dead wrong.

 While you shouldn’t ask your manager questions you can easily find the answer to on the internet, there are plenty of workplace questions that are worth asking.
 Good managers and coworkers appreciate it when you ask questions, instead of slogging through a project or task and potentially doing it wrong.

-When you ask relevant questions, it demonstrates you’re eager to learn on the job, which makes you a valuable employee.
+When you ask relevant questions, it demonstrates that you’re eager to learn on the job, which makes you a valuable employee.

 Dress for the Job You Want